jasmyhigh/penumbra/docs/protocol/src/dex/action/swap.md

 2. The swap binds to a specific claim address.

-3. The swap does not reveal the swapper identity.
+3. The swap does not reveal the swapper's identity.
 The swap *does* reveal the assets being swapped, as well as the amounts of those assets.

     3.1 The swap data included in a transaction preserves this property.